 Top tips for creating effective video content

-Manifesto’s Senior Video Editor and Animator, Maria Padro, recently ran a hands-on video workshop with a small group of our clients.
+Manifesto’s Senior Video Editor and Animator, Maria Padro, ran a hands-on video workshop with a small group of our clients.
 The complimentary 3-hour workshop took us on a whistle stop tour, sharing our top tips for creating and editing your own video content, before getting into a speed-creating round of video ideation, creation and editing.

 At the very heart of our recommendations, we discussed the need for a clear content strategy.
 Taking the Hero, Hub, Hygiene model; a simple framework consisting of three types of content, we looked at how this could be applied to creating effective video content.